 Use props properly

-- Don’t use props as an excuse for lack of flexibility–if something doesn’t feel right or isn’t working out, ask yourself whether it’s really necessary before using a prop (or skipping the move altogether).
+- Don’t use props as an excuse for lack of flexibility–if something doesn’t feel right or isn’t working out, ask yourself whether it’s necessary before using a prop (or skipping the move altogether).
 If so–great!
 But if not… no one wants their practice interrupted by someone else’s ego issues.
-And remember that sometimes less is more: if something feels like too much effort or takes away from meditation time rather than enhancing it… well then maybe try another way around instead?
+And remember that sometimes less is more: if something feels like too much effort or takes away from meditation time rather than enhancing it… Well, then maybe try another way around instead?

-Respect your fellow yogis
+Respect your fellow yogis.

-- Respect your fellow yogis by showing up in clean clothes, keeping it classy and being mindful of any injuries or sensitivities you may have.
+- Respect your fellow yogis by showing up in clean clothes, keeping it classy, and being mindful of any injuries or sensitivities you may have.

 - Show up to class on time.

-Yoga etiquette is important
+Yoga etiquette is essential.

 Yoga etiquette can be broken down into two categories: personal and communal.
 Personal yoga etiquette includes things like:

-- setting an intention for your practice (i.e., what do I want out of this session?),
+- Setting an intention for your practice (i.e., what do I want out of this session?),

 - keeping your mat clean by wiping up sweat after class or bringing towels with you to wipe down equipment before using it,